nathan-bradshaw/Space-Cadet/README.md

 ## Gameplay

-Your mission as a **Space Cadet** is to skillfully maneuver your spaceship and obliterate hostile alien invaders and obstacles while amassing points.
+Your mission as a **Space Cadet** is to skillfully maneuver your spaceship and obliterate hostile alien invaders and obstacles as the clock ticks.
 Here's a brief guide on how to play:

 - **Controls**: Utilize the *left* and *right* arrow keys to navigate the spaceship.
 Press the *space* bar to unleash powerful shots.

 - **Alien Threats**: Brace yourself for diverse alien foes, each with distinct behaviors:
-  - `Alien1`: Advances towards your spaceship, firing projectiles to bring you down.
+  - `Alien1`: Advances towards your spaceship.
   - `Alien2`: Takes a diagonal trajectory across the screen, adjusting direction when reaching screen edges.
   - `Alien3`: Moves horizontally and switches movement direction periodically.